-Students select elective courses for a minimum of 12 credits from the list of elective courses approved for their chosen Focus Area.
-In selecting these courses, students should follow the University’s requirement that the elective courses taken for the minor must come from at least three different academic departments, with the Carroll School counting as a single department.
+Students select elective courses for a minimum of 12 credits from the list of approved elective courses.
+Taking electives within one focus area is not mandatory, but is encouraged.
 The specific courses approved for each Focus Area are reviewed and updated regularly by the Managing for Social Impact Faculty Coordinating Committee.
 Students are advised to check course offerings carefully in planning their program as not all the elective courses are offered each year.

 Today’s global digital economy, in which people, companies, markets, and even machines are constantly connected and communicating, enables innovative social solutions and well as opportunities for rapid growth and global expansion of services.
 But it also presents complex challenges.
 Expectations about long-term employment, economic security and personal privacy are shifting with the rise of billion-dollar global firms based on freelance jobs, global social networks, digital media and data mining.
 The rights and responsibilities of citizenship (both individual and corporate) are open to debate and radical restructuring, as are the form of the corporation and appropriate roles of the public and private sector in addressing pressing social issues.